CalinRadoni/simple-purple-theme/docs/_docs/seo.md

 ## SEO Image

-For image size it seems the prefered sizes are:
+For image size the preferred sizes are:

 * 1200 x 630 px;
 * 600 x 315 px;